OrElimelech/computer_vision_projects/nuclei_segmentation/README.md

 ## Description
 ------
 This project utilizes the U-net capabilities to create mask images from input images of cells.\
-The U-net blocks number can be changed and altered for experimentation
+The U-net blocks number can be changed and altered for experimentation via configuration